-The Rooney Elementary Student Handbook has been prepared, in an attempt, to achieve a genuine understanding and cooperation between the parent, child, and school.
+The Iles Elementary Student Handbook has been prepared, in an attempt to achieve a genuine understanding and cooperation between the parent, child, and school.
 Please note that this year's handbook is divided into several parts: Parts I & II - Welcome and General Information, Parts III, IV, & V - Rights and Responsibilities, Parts VI & VII - Curriculum, Instruction and Technology and Part VIII - Health and Safety Information.

 We ask that you and your child carefully read and discuss the contents of this handbook as it includes important information to help make your elementary school learning experiences successful.
-All the operational guidelines and policies observed at Rooney Elementary are subject to meeting the rules and regulations put forth by the Quincy Board of Education and the School Code of Illinois.
+Then, please sign below, and return this page to your child's teacher by carefully removing it from the booklet.
+This page should be returned to your child's teacher by August 30, 2024.
+All of the operational guidelines and policies observed at Iles Elementary are subject to meeting the rules and regulations put forth by the Quincy Board of Education and the School Code of Illinois.

 Thank you for your cooperation.
-We are looking forward to a great year at Rooney Elementary
+We are looking forward to a great year at Iles Elementary!